earlgreyhot1701D/write-of-access/README.md

 ## 🤝 Acknowledgements

 This project was prototyped using OpenAI’s ChatGPT, which served as the sixth person off the bench — helping with Python scripting, AWS Textract integration, architecture planning, and documentation support.
-All judgment calls, design decisions, and final outputs were authored and validated by the project owner.
+All judgment calls, design decisions, and final outputs were authored and validated by me.